This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 The syntax at #2 is template explicit instantiation, allowing us to directly access the private member money of Bank.
-By using &Bank::money, we obtain the corresponding member pointer.
-Simultaneously, through template explicit instantiation, a definition is added to the steal function at #1, allowing direct invocation of this function at #3 to obtain a reference to money.
+By using &Bank::money, we obtain the member pointer corresponding to that member.
+Concurrently, through explicit template instantiation, a definition is added to the steal function at #1, allowing us to directly call this function at #3 and obtain a reference to money.
 Finally, 100 is successfully output.